meteorlxy/vue-showdown/README.md

   </a>
 </p>

+> Current branch is for Vue 3 only.
+If you are using Vue 2, please check out [v2 branch](https://github.com/meteorlxy/vue-showdown/tree/v2).

 ## Introduction

-Use [showdown](https://github.com/showdownjs/showdown) as a Vue component
+Use [showdown](https://github.com/showdownjs/showdown) as a Vue component.

 ## Usage